Bineswar Brahma Engineering College

 Bineswar Brahma Engineering College is a government college, established in 2008 by the Assam Government at Kokrajhar district, Assam.
 In 2006 Assam Government announced that an engineering college would be set up at Kokrajhar.
 The college is situated in a village called Chandrapara, which is 5 km from Kokrajhar town.
 The engineering college is named after the prominent leader of Bodo community and former president of Bodo Sahitya Sabha Bineswar Brahma.
-The college is affiliated to Assam Science and Technology University, Guwahati, Assam and is accredited by the All India Council for Technical Education (AICTE).
-The institution is a TEQIP- 3 mapped institute.
-The institution is the headquarters of the Engineering Council of India (Northeast region) and CIDC (Northeast region).
-It is a premier state government Engineering College in Assam, and 3rd in State Engineering College Rankings after AEC&JEC.

 Location

 Bineswar Brahma Engineering College is situated at Chandrapara, a village which is 5 km from Kokrajhar town.

 Academics

 The college offers 4-year Bachelor of Engineering courses.